GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 The notepad has a hand-drawn pencil bar chart, three rows, each bar visibly 10× longer than the one above, labelled:

 ```
-writes  |█          1K
+writes  |█          1K  ← circled in red
 reads   |██████████ 10K
 cache   |████████████████████ 100K
+         * r6g.xlarge
 ```

+The 1K writes row is circled in red pencil — emphasis that the ship is right at the limit.
+Below the chart, a small annotation reads "r6g.xlarge".
 The notepad looks worn, like he has referenced it many times.

 On the terminal screen in front of him, a mission briefing display shows a tiered list of mission threat levels with corresponding RPS values: